Adegbe/clusta/README.md

 # Clusta Genomics Ingredient Tool

-A custom-built Streamlit app that retrieves comprehensive ingredient data from cosmetic and skincare products using INCI Decoder.
+A custom-built Streamlit app that retrieves comprehensive ingredient data from cosmetic and skincare products.
 Designed to support ingredient transparency and analysis in genomics and public health contexts.

 ---